 Stored food and wealth attracts pests and predators larger and more dangerous than rats: thieves, marauders, and armies constantly invade in pursuit of wealth.
 So as excesses accumulated, protection stronger than pottery was required.
 Farmers and merchants built stronger homes, then village collectives, and finally walled cities with a caste of professional soldiers.
 The words ‘citadel,’ ‘city,’ and ‘citizen’ are all related; in effect, a city wall is simply a much larger vessel which protects the smaller vessels within.

 Attacking and defending cities became an arms race.
-Among the technologies imported to Europe was gunpowder, which created the need for more accurate aiming.
-More accurate aiming called on the clerical disciplines of mathematics, geometry, and celestial navigation.
-Those led to physics, and the first scientific discoveries of the Renaissance.
+Among the technologies imported to Europe was gunpowder, which created the need for greater accuracy in lobbing a cannonball.
+That smaller exercise in itself became a major contribution: many years later, Newton would use the ever-lengthening trajectory of a cannonball to explain celestial orbit.
+And even before Newton, more accurate aiming called on the clerical disciplines of mathematics, geometry, and celestial navigation.
+All of this led to physics, and the first scientific discoveries of the Renaissance.

 The concentrated humanity within the citadel created additional needs, for harbors, canals, roads, fresh water, and waste disposal.
 These problems, and the need for fortifications, requires engineers and architects (who were often the same thing).